TPP · Registration · Dynamic Client Registration

 --data '{}'

 This endpoint uses mutual TLS (mTLS) with transport-level certificates.
-Make sure that the
+Make sure that:

 Once the registration is successful, you will receive a 204 No Content response.
 This indicates that your application is registered with the server.